MicrosoftDocs/sql-docs/azure-sql/managed-instance/restore-database-to-sql-server.md

 The ability to restore copy-only full backups of databases from SQL Managed Instance to SQL Server 2022 is available by default in all existing and any new deployed instances.

 > [!IMPORTANT]
 > The ability to restore copy-only full backups of databases from SQL Managed Instance to SQL Server 2022 will be available until the end of [mainstream support for SQL Server 2022](/lifecycle/products/sql-server-2022).
-When this period expires, the ability to restore copy-only full backups of SQL Managed Instance databases will be available only to the next major version of SQL Server after SQL Server 2022.

 ## Take a backup on SQL Managed Instance